MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/online/execute.md

 // The GUID of the related entity record to disassociate. var relatedEntityId = "180a9aad-7619-eb11-8dff-000d3ac5c7f9";

-// The relationship to use for this disassociation. var relationship = "new_account_contact";
+// The name of the existing relationship to disassociate from. var relationship = "new_account_contact";

-var m2mDisassociateRequest = new Sdk.DisassociateRequest(target, relatedEntityId, relationship)
+var manyToManyDisassociateRequest = new Sdk.DisassociateRequest(target, relatedEntityId, relationship)

-Xrm.WebApi.online.execute(m2mDisassociateRequest).then(
+Xrm.WebApi.online.execute(manyToManyDisassociateRequest).then(
     function(result) {
         if (result.ok) {
             console.log("Status: %s %s", result.status, result.statusText);